 Get out and enjoy the trails!

 Hopefully now you’ll be ready to saddle up and set off exploring a myriad of green lanes in your local area.
-When riding the lanes it’s important to remember that their numbers have been dwindling for many years due to temporary and permanent restrictions, caused by the bad actions of a very small minority of users..
+When riding the lanes it’s important to remember that their numbers have been dwindling for many years due to temporary and permanent restrictions, caused by a myriad of reasons including the bad actions of a very small minority of users.

 Therefore, when you’re out on the trails, think of yourself as an ambassador for motorcycling, remaining polite and courteous to other byway users (even when challenged) while also enjoying yourself.
 Safe riding!